Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but in New Hampshire they're licensed as two different things, and the difference decides who pays.

-If you're pricing assisted living in New Hampshire for a parent, plan around roughly $7,431 a month, a number worth sitting with before you tour a single building.
+If you're pricing assisted living in New Hampshire for a parent, start from two hard facts.

 Choosing between assisted living and a nursing home for a parent in West Virginia turns on two things: the level of care they need, and who pays for it.